invaders-xx/filament-nested-list/README.md

 ### Resources

-Filament allows you to create a custom pages for resources, you also can create a tree page that display hierarchical data.
+Filament allows you to create a custom pages for resources, you also can create a nested list page that display hierarchical data.

 #### Create a Page

-To create a tree page for resource, you can use:
+To create a nested list page for resource, you can use:

 ```
 php artisan make:filament-nested-list-page ProductCategoryNestedList --resource=ProductCategory